PlagueVRC/AntiRip/Readme/ADVANCED.md

 <b>Gesture manager needs to access stored parameters in order to show the avatar as it will appear in game.</b>
 *If you've not yet uploaded your avatar and written the keys this will not work.
 Upload and write keys first.*

-1. Enable gesture manager in 'Tools -> Gesture Manager Emulator' select the game object in the Hierarchy and click the cog to edit it's settings.
+1. Enable gesture manager in 'Tools -> Gesture Manager Emulator' select the game object in the Hierarchy and click the cog to edit its settings.

 ![Gesture Settings](https://github.com/BlizzyFox/AntiRip/assets/105831522/c3918b36-b51a-4848-be38-8c4a35d14d30)